jacebenson/jace.pro/content/post/2019-09-27-better-ux-vs-fully-automated/index.md

 Now of the 7K items that I can see in our system 80% are to add a user.
 If we had only made this item to add users, 8 out of 10 requests we could have avoided that question.
-Additionally, asking "Why is access needed is only filled out 1/2 the time and normally doesn't make any difference on the request.
+Additionally, asking "Why is access needed" is only filled out 1/2 the time and normally doesn't make any difference on the request.

 What does this form look like when it's simplified?